 (BA Degrees require Math 110 (Finite) or higher and if a student desires a BS Degree in any depth study it will require Math 125 or higher.)

 "Residence" is defined as academic credit earned under the auspices of University of Alabama faculty members.
 A MINIMUM OF 30 SEMESTER HOURS MUST BE COMPLETED UNDER THE GUIDANCE OF THE UNIVERSITY OF ALABAMA NEW COLLEGE LIFETRACK PROGRAM.
 Residence hours include:

-Each prospective LifeTrack student is required to attend the on-campus 2-day Learn On Adult Learning Seminar.
+Each prospective LifeTrack student is required to attend the on-campus 2-day Foundations of Adult Learning Seminar (FOALS).
 Seminars are conducted on the UA campus in Tuscaloosa, Alabama, several times each year.
-You are required to be on campus only once to attend the 2-day Learn On Adult Learning Seminar.
+You are required to be on campus only once to attend the 2-day FOALS.